metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_auth_policy_v1beta2_manifest.md

 Optional:

+- `defaults` (Attributes) Defaults define explicit default values for this policy and for policies inheriting this policy.Defaults are mutually exclusive with implicit defaults defined by AuthPolicyCommonSpec. (see [below for nested schema](#nestedatt--spec--defaults))
+- `overrides` (Attributes) Overrides define explicit override values for this policy.Overrides are mutually exclusive with explicit and implicit defaults defined by AuthPolicyCommonSpec. (see [below for nested schema](#nestedatt--spec--overrides))
 - `patterns` (Map of String) Named sets of patterns that can be referred in 'when' conditions and in pattern-matching authorization policy rules.
 - `route_selectors` (Attributes List) Top-level route selectors.If present, the elements will be used to select HTTPRoute rules that, when activated, trigger the external authorization service.At least one selected HTTPRoute rule must match to trigger the AuthPolicy.If no route selectors are specified, the AuthPolicy will be enforced at all requests to the protected routes. (see [below for nested schema](#nestedatt--spec--route_selectors))
 - `rules` (Attributes) The auth rules of the policy.See Authorino's AuthConfig CRD for more details. (see [below for nested schema](#nestedatt--spec--rules))